 The information conveyed through the blog, newsfeed and newsletter will be complemented by regular director’s letters, a lightweight communication from the EGI-Engage Project Director on strategy, policy and future plans for the project.

-Publications
+EGI publications

 EGI regularly publishes communications materials targeted at its audiences, specifically at research communities (from Research Infrastructures to the long tail of science) and policy makers.
 The content of the publications (e.g. leaflets, posters, reports, presentation) is tailored in collaboration with the work packages and Research Champions to ensure maximum dissemination impact.
-During EGI-Engage, EGI will utilize the following types of publications to reach the target audience.
+During EGI-Engage, EGI will produce the following types of publications to reach the target audience.